 BBC Local Radio to remember The Beatles

-The full survey results (below) will be revealed on BBC Local Radio stations today, as part of My Beatles Story Day, (#mybeatlesstory) when every station will also be broadcasting listeners’ memories of the Fab Four.
+All 39 BBC Local Radio stations are holding their own My Beatles Story day (#mybeatlesstory) on 5 October, when every station will broadcast listeners’ memories of the Fab Four.